ggriffis/hotel-deals/README.md

 Thank you for the opportunity to work on this coding challenge!
 ===============================================================

-This app will read in JSON from http://deals.expedia.com/beta/deals/hotels.json, parse the JSON and display the hotel deals that it delivers.
+This app will consume an API of hotel deals and display them.
+More specifically, it will read in JSON from http://deals.expedia.com/beta/deals/hotels.json, parse the JSON and display the hotel deals that it delivers.
 It will also allow the user to search the hotel deals on various criteria.

 Heroku Deployment
 =================